vbs-0/predoctor1.2/README.md

-# Garuda 4.0 - Food Impact Predictor
+# Predictor

-Garuda 4.0 is an AI-powered application that predicts how different foods affect menstrual symptoms like cramps, bloating, headaches, mood swings, fatigue, and acne.
+is an AI-powered application that predicts how different foods affect menstrual symptoms like cramps, bloating, headaches, mood swings, fatigue, and acne.
 The application uses machine learning models trained on a comprehensive dataset of food attributes and their observed effects.

 ## Features